This post may contain affiliate links. Please read our disclosure policy.

 ingredients in blueberry muffins including flour, egg, sugar, and blueberries on a brown table.

-• All-Purpose Flour: The base for the muffin.
-For a gluten-free option, use a gluten-free 1:1 flour substitute.
+• All-Purpose Flour: The base of the muffin.
+A 1:1 gluten-free flour substitute works if needed.

 • Salt: Enhances the flavors.

-• Egg Yolk: Binds the ingredients together.
+• Egg Yolk: Binds the ingredients.
 Save the egg white to use in any of our egg white recipes like Flourless Chocolate Cookies or Two Vanilla Cupcakes.

-• Milk: Provides moisture.
-Use almond or oat milk for a dairy-free alternative.
+• Milk: Adds moisture.
+Almond or oat milk work for a dairy-free option.

-• Fresh Blueberries: The star of the show.
-Frozen and thawed blueberries are also fine to use.
-If you’ve got extra blueberries, consider using them in Sheet Pan Pancakes, a Blueberry Coffee Cake, or Blueberry Cobbler!
+• Fresh Blueberries: The highlight of the muffin.
+Thawed frozen blueberries work too.
+Extra blueberries?
+Try them in Sheet Pan Pancakes, a Blueberry Coffee Cake, or Blueberry Cobbler!

 Recipe Variations